Shopify/polaris/polaris.shopify.com/content/patterns-legacy/new-badge.md

 description: The New badge can be used to inform merchants about the release of a feature that creates new value.
 It should be used sparingly and for a short time frame.
 icon: StarFilledMinor
 noIndex: true
-status:
-  value: Legacy
-  message: Guidance in legacy patterns is still accurate and useful.
 keywords:
   - new badge
   - new features